 That’s just not very smart planting (or planning).

 So maybe this drought is actually a good thing, inasmuch as it’s an important lesson for human beings to learn at this point in our global warm trajectory.
 These issues are not going away, so let’s start taking action now (Case in point: Eco-Chick’s editor-in-chief, Starre, has planted a lovely succulent garden above her back patio that gets entirely watered with the bucket that fills while she waits for her shower water to warm up—easy solution!).
+I have also planted a Victoria plum tree that I found for sale recently and it’s absolutely amazing, so I very much suggest you plant one too!

 There are so many beautiful plants that are native to hot, dry areas, and that’s why the Drought Not Drab campaign exists.
 This collaboration between California Coastkeeper Alliance, California Waterkeepers, Blue Business Council Members and 1% For The Planet is showing Californians how to make their gardens gorgeous and sustainable.
 The campaign logo reminds us that California should go “back to its roots,” returning to the way it evolved naturally over millennia.